MicrosoftDocs/dynamics365smb-docs/business-central/admin-checklist.md

 ---
 # Onboard Users with Checklists

-The first time a user signs into a [!INCLUDE [prod_short](includes/prod_short.md)] company, they can see a banner that encourages them to start the **Get started** checklist to help them set up key information and get ready for business.
-As the administrator or reselling partner, you can customize the predefined checklists, and you can set up your own.
+The first time a user signs into a new [!INCLUDE [prod_short](includes/prod_short.md)] company, they can see a banner that encourages them to start the **Get started** checklist to help them set up key information and get ready for business.
+As the administrator or reselling partner, you can customize the predefined checklists, and you can set up your own steps.

 ## To add an item to the checklist